jara001/f1tenth-rules/rules_v3.md

 -->

 ## Outline
 The main concept is to go though v2 rules, and filter out those that are not required anymore.
-In general, v3 should be ready for **all** competitions, introducing harmony a<!--and?--> transparency to the overall competition environment.
+In general, v3 should be ready for **all** competitions, introducing harmony and transparency to the overall competition environment.

 Current idea is to provide a set of rules (also, general rules) and then, optionally, competition modifications (also, additional rules).